Aspect Ratio Universal Rectangular Layouts: Recognizing Dual Graphs of Aspect Ratio Universal Layouts

+\item[(B)] \textbf{Lines~12--20.} Lemma~\ref{lem:two-distinct-corners} shows that if $C(u)=C(v)=1$ and the corner count of all other vertices is zero (hence $K=\{u,v\}$ and $|K|=2$), then $u$ or $v$ is a pivot, or at least one vertex in every 2-cut is a pivot.
+The algorithm tests whether $u$ or $v$ is a pivot, or any vertex of an arbitrary 2-cut is a pivot.

-\item[(D)] \textbf{Lines~19--22.} By Lemma~\ref{lem:no-cut-vertices}, when $|K(G)| = 3$, the pivot must be a vertex in $K$, or else the instance is not realizable. \item[(E)] \textbf{Lines~23--26.} If we have no information about the corners and there is no cut vertex, one of the vertices in the outer face must correspond to a pivot by Lemma~\ref{lem:cut}, or else $(G,C,P)$ is not realizable.
+\item[(D)] \textbf{Lines~21--24.} By Lemma~\ref{lem:no-cut-vertices}, when $|K| = 3$, a vertex in $K$ must be a cut vertex or a pivot, or else the instance is not realizable. \item[(E)] \textbf{Lines~25--28.} If we have no information about the corners and there is no cut vertex (that is, $C(v)=0$ for all $v\in V(G)$, hence $K=\emptyset$), then one of the vertices in the outer face must correspond to a pivot by Lemma~\ref{lem:cut}, or else $(G,C,P)$ is not realizable.

 \end{itemize}